cjellick/authn-proxy/README.md

 ## Deploying
 For reference, here's a deployment that works (assuming the configmaps, secrets, and svc-accout are created:

+**Note:** You'll have to update your kube-config to use the NodePort that k8s selected
 ```
 apiVersion: apps/v1beta2
 kind: Deployment